 - Lightweight – ARIAPRENE® uses a closed-cell structure with mesh layers, which allows it to be much thinner and lightweight than Neoprene.

 - It is quick-drying – offering moisture-wicking properties; ARIAPRENE® can be used in various applications in which the fabric is required to remain dry, healthy, and breathable.

 - It is highly insulating – just like Neoprene, ARIAPRENE® can be successfully used to manufacture sports gear and apparel, especially for the equipment needed to face extreme environmental conditions.

 Perhaps, the most important benefit of choosing ARIAPRENE® over Neoprene is the minimal environmental impact.
 In fact, as we have seen, Neoprene is a petrochemical compound derived from the processing of petroleum.

 Aside from releasing dangerous toxins during the manufacturing process, Neoprene is not recyclable, biodegradable, and highly polluting.
 This is especially true if it is used for wetsuits and water sports gears, from which microplastics can pollute the surrounding water body.

 ARIAPRENE® is the most eco-friendly alternative to Neoprene.
-ARIAPRENE® does not involve petroleum and other harmful substances, and it is made to be entirely biodegradable and recyclable.
+ARIAPRENE® does not involve harmful substances, and it is made to be entirely recyclable.

-Thanks to these properties, ARIAPRENE® can safely be used to make swimsuits, wetsuits, and other water sports equipment.
+Thanks to these properties, ARIAPRENE® can safely be used to make footwear, backpack straps and back support, and other equipment.
 And, more importantly, this benefit does cause you to compromise between sustainability and efficiency – ARIAPRENE® is highly insulating, comfortable, and durable!